meap/runecs/README.md

 ### Restart ECS Services

-ECS services can be gracefully restarted without downtime, or immediate task termination can be forced when required:
+Restart ECS services gracefully without downtime, or force immediate task termination when required:

 ```bash
 runecs restart --service mycanvas-ecs-staging-cluster/addrp
 ```

-By default, a rolling restart is performed, with tasks being replaced one by one to maintain service availability.
-For situations where immediate task termination is required (such as clearing stuck processes or forcing configuration reloads), the `--kill` flag can be used to terminate all tasks at once, allowing replacements to be spawned according to the service's desired count.
+By default, RunECS performs a rolling restart.
+Tasks get replaced one by one to maintain service availability.
+For immediate task termination (such as clearing stuck processes or forcing configuration reloads), use the `--kill` flag to terminate all tasks at once.
+The service then spawns replacements according to the desired count.

 ## FAQ